 “To die, it's easy.
 But you have to struggle for life.”

-A little more than 30 years since the day Art Spiegelman wrote the story of his family’s history through war, death and struggle and it still is (and probably will remain) one of the best-written, top rated comics of all time.
-Maus is a Pulitzer-winning graphic memoir that in a very simplistic form depicts the story of how his family survived Nazi-occupied Germany, Auswitch concentration camp and their struggles of starting anew in America.
-Jews as mice and Nazis as cats it makes it sound so simple yet so enormously powerful.
+A little more than 30 years since the day Art Spiegelman wrote the story of his family’s history through war, death, and struggle and it still is (and probably will remain) one of the best-written, top-rated comics of all time.
+Maus is a Pulitzer-winning graphic memoir that in a very simplistic form depicts the story of how his family survived Nazi-occupied Germany, Auswitch concentration camp, and their struggles of starting anew in America.
+Jews as mice and Nazis as cats make it sound so simple yet so enormously powerful.
 Maus is a story that everyone should read.

 “Bond believes we are his pawns.
 He thinks no-one observes his game.
 But I am No-One.
 I observe everything, and to play with Nemo is to play games with Destruction.”

 The League of Extraordinary Gentlemen is not just another superhero comic story.
 Alan Moore made sure of it when he united heroes from literature books and pulp fiction in a story that was meant to change the way you think about familiar faces.

 Coming together to save the empire (Steampunk version of a Victorian England) heroes such as Wilhelmina "Mina" Harker from Bram Stoker’s Dracula, Captain Nemo from Jules Verne Twenty Thousand Leagues Under the Sea, Allan Quatermain from H. Rider Haggard's 1885 novel King Solomon's Mines, Dr. Henry Jekyll and Mr. Edward Hyde from Robert Louis Stevenson's 1886 novel Strange Case of Dr Jekyll and Mr Hyde and Dr. Griffin aka The Invisible Man from H. G. Wells' 1897 science fiction novella The Invisible Man.